sbatson5/firestore-jest-mock/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question 🤔
-about: Usage question or discussion about Ups Dock.
+about: Usage question or discussion about Firestore Jest Mock.
 ---

 # Summary